gevans3000/bitdash3/TASKS.md

 *   **Lean & Simple:** Our goal is to build a minimal, viable product first.
 Focus on the core functionality described.
 Fancy features can be added later.
 *   **Console is Your Friend:** Pay close attention to your browser's developer console for logs and errors.
 They provide vital clues for debugging.

+### 👉 For the Dashboard-Focused Junior (AI) Developer:

+*   **Your Core Mission:** Your primary goal is to build and refine the user interface (the dashboard itself) that presents trading signals and market information clearly, accurately, and effectively.
+You'll be making the data actionable for the user.
+*   **Focus on the UI Layer:** You'll primarily work with React components (like those in `src/components/`) and the `UIAdapter` (see [`src/lib/agents/UIAdapter.ts`](src/lib/agents/UIAdapter.ts:1)) which helps manage the data displayed on the dashboard.
+*   **Understanding Data Flow:** While a general understanding of the "Agent-Based Architecture" (see section below) is beneficial, you can often treat the data-producing agents ([`DataCollector`](src/lib/agents/DataCollector.ts:1), [`IndicatorEngine`](src/lib/agents/IndicatorEngine.ts:1), [`SignalGenerator`](src/lib/agents/SignalGenerator.ts:1)) as sources of information.
+Focus on the *structure of the data* they provide to the [`Orchestrator`](src/lib/agents/Orchestrator.ts:1) and then to the `UIAdapter` (e.g., the `TradingSignal` and `IndicatorDataSet` types defined in [`src/lib/agents/types.ts`](src/lib/agents/types.ts:1)).
+*   **Key Task Areas:** Pay special attention to tasks in **Phase 3: 🧠 Signal Generation & Core UI Display** and **Phase 4: ⚡ Actionability & Optimization**, as these are heavily UI-centric.
+Also, review UI-related items in the "Known Issues to Address" section.
+*   **User-Centric Design:** Always think about the end-user.
+How can the dashboard quickly provide the "💡 Core Information for a Profitable 5-Min Trade Decision" (see section below)?
+*   **Code Craftsmanship (IMPORTANT for AI):** Strive for **concise, lean code**.
+Prioritize solutions that are **low in compute and token usage**.
+This means avoiding unnecessary complexity, optimizing loops and data structures, and being mindful of the overall efficiency of your implementations.
+Every line of code should serve a clear purpose.

 ---

 ## ✅ Completion Status - Updated 2025-06-16